Skip to content

 The SensorDevice class

-For making the integration of the HDC-1000 click board easier and hiding some hardware details, our BikeComputer program integrates a SensorDevice class.
+To simplify the integration of the BME-280 sensor and hide some hardware details, our BikeComputer program includes a SensorDevice class.
 The class declaration is given below:

 SensorDevice declaration